Charles Ponzi – Boston Swindler

 He was so convincing that even police who examined his company decided to invest.

-A Boston newspaper pointed out that Ponzi’s claims didn’t add up – you can’t make millions trading stamps for pennies.
+A Boston newspaper pointed out that Ponzi’s claims didn’t add up – you can’t make millions of dollars trading stamps for pennies.
 But for a time, Ponzi always paid.
 So Bostonians cheered him and booed the newspaper.
 (You can still hear it from suckers today: Fake news!
 Fake news!)

 Later, Boston newspapers reported that Ponzi had run a similar scam in Montreal and had been sentenced to 20 months in prison for forgery.
 Ponzi insisted the story was false.
 But by then his scheme was unraveling.